Introducing Italy’s ‘Big Three’ Volcanoes

 Type of volcano: Strato-volcano

-Last time it erupted: Stromboli has erupted frequently over the last 2,000 years.
+Last eruption: Stromboli has erupted frequently over the last 2,000 years.
 It erupted explosively in August 2019 sending a small pyroclastic flow racing down its northern flank and across the Tyrrhenian sea.

 Most deadly eruption: In 1930 Stromboli erupted without warning and more explosively than normal killing 4 people.